Ministry of Finance (Japan)

 The Ministry of Finance (財務省, Zaimu-shō) is one of the cabinet-level ministries of the Japanese government.
 The ministry was named the Ōkura-shō (大蔵省) until 2001.
 The Ministry is headed by the Minister of Finance (財務大臣, Zaimu-daijin), who is a member of the Cabinet and is typically chosen from members of the Diet by the Prime Minister.

+The ministry's history dates back to the 6th century in ancient Japan.
+After the Meiji Restoration, the Ministry of Finance was established.
+The ministry's power over banking supervision was split to the newly established Financial Services Agency in 1990s.

 Overview

 The Ministry originated in the 6th century, when the Ōkura (大蔵) was established as a state treasury in ancient Japan.
 When a modern system of government was introduced after the Meiji Restoration, the Ministry of Finance (大蔵省, Ōkura-shō) was established as a government body in charge of public finance and monetary affairs.
 It is said that new ministry employees are subtly reminded that the Ōkura-shō predates by some 1269 years when the new Constitution was imposed on the nation by the U.S. occupation forces in 1947.

 The Ministry has long been regarded as the most powerful ministry in the Japanese government.
 After various financial scandals revealed in the 1990s, however, the Ministry lost its power over banking supervision to a newly established Financial Services Agency.
 It also lost most of its control over monetary policy to the Bank of Japan when the Diet passed a new Bank of Japan Law in 1998.
 In addition, it lost its ancient Japanese name when it was renamed the Zaimu-shō (財務省) in January 2001, although its English name remained the same.

 In financial markets, the Ministry is famous for its active foreign exchange policy.
 Its top civil servant on the international side, Vice Minister of Finance for International Affairs, is often quoted in the financial press.
 Former Vice Minister Eisuke Sakakibara was known as "Mr Yen", whereas his successors Haruhiko Kuroda and Zenbei Mizoguchi were often referred to as "Mr. Asian Currency" and "Mr. Dollar", respectively.

-Toshio Akagi's wife performed the signature activity of a request for a re-investigation request to investigate the truth about the suicide of a staff member of Kinki Finance Bureau of the Ministry of Finance who was forced to tamper with official documents in relation to the Mori friend case, the fastest record ever in Japan The signatures of 260,000 people gathered, resulting in a total of 300,000 signatures.